 Why do we question God when a miracle does not manifest?

-Why do we continue to cling to the dying person and refuse to accept the impending truth that death is near?
+When a loved one is suffering from a terminal illness. why do we continue to cling to the dying person and refuse to accept the impending truth that death is near?

 Why is it so difficult for us to let go of a loved one who is dying?